th1j5/ouroboros.rocks/content/en/blog/20210320-ouroboros-rina.md

 the biggest hurdle was the configuration of the IRATI stack.
 It was a complete nightmare.
 Almost anything and everything had to be preconfigured in _json_.
-I remember that by that time, Vincenzo had developed a tool called the _demonstator_ based on tiny buildroot VMs to create setups for local testing, but this wasn't going to help us deploy it on the Fed4FIRE testbeds.
+I remember that by that time, Vincenzo had developed a tool called the _demonstrator_ based on tiny buildroot VMs to create setups for local testing, but this wasn't going to help us deploy it on the Fed4FIRE testbeds.
 So Sander developed one of the first orchestrators for RINA, called the _configurator_ for deploying